eriche2016/code_pool_for_for_my_own_use/README.md

 # code_pool_torch
-## basic code pool for programing in torch
+## mostly on the basic code pool for programing in torch